eventide-project/docs/user-guide/consumers.md

 - When there are no messages retrieved the consumer polls the message store
 - The polling interval is configurable
 - A consumer can be configured with a _condition_ that filters the messages retrieved
+- A consumer can be configured with a _correlation_ value filters based on messages' correlation stream name
+- A consumer can be configured with consumer group parameters for distributing messages amongst multiple consumers

 ## Consumer::Postgres Module